shafquatulbari/mern-e-commerce/README.md

 ---

+### New Features

+#### 1. Support Chat Functionality

+The platform now supports real-time chat between customers and admins:

+**Admin Panel:**

+- View a list of active customer chats.
+- Send and receive messages with real-time updates using Socket.IO.
+- See customer details like name and email in the chat information panel.

+**Customer Interface:**

+- Start a chat with the admin from the customer dashboard.
+- View chat history and communicate in real time.

+**Tech Stack:**

+- **Backend**: Implemented with Socket.IO, Express.js, and MongoDB for chat persistence.
+- **Frontend**: Real-time communication integrated into React components using the Socket.IO client.

+#### 2. OCR-based Prescription Scanner

+The platform introduces a **Prescription Scanner** that uses Google Vision API for Optical Character Recognition (OCR):

+- Customers can upload prescription images.
+- Extracted text is matched with the database to fetch recommended medicines.
+- Customers can add the matched medicines directly to the cart.

+**Tech Stack:**

+- **Backend**: Google Vision API integrated via Express.js for text extraction.
+- **Frontend**: File upload and image preview implemented with React and Tailwind CSS.

+---

 ## Setup and Installation

 ### Prerequisites

 - **Node.js** and **npm** installed
 - **MongoDB** set up locally or on a cloud service (e.g., MongoDB Atlas)
 - **Stripe** account for payment processing

 ### Installation Steps (continued)

 6. **Set Up Frontend Environment Variables**:

    - Create a `.env` file in the `frontend` directory (if needed) and configure any environment variables specific to the frontend setup, such as:
      ```env
      REACT_APP_API_URL=http://127.0.0.1:4000/api